Pranav016/WordNook/.github/PULL_REQUEST_TEMPLATE.md

 ## What is the change?
-*Remove this line and add a description*
+Remove this line and add a description

 ## Related issue?
-*issue: #(issue_number)*
+issue: #issue_number

-## Files edited?
+## How was it tested?
-*Remove this line and list the name of the files you've edited*
+Remove this line and tell us how the code was tested.

 ## Checklist:
-Before you create this PR, confirm all the requirements listed below by checking the checkboxes like this (`[x]`).
+Before you create this PR, confirm all the requirements listed below by checking the checkboxes (`[x]`):

-- [] I've followed the [Contribution Guidelines](https://github.com/ALPHAVIO/BlogSite/blob/master/CONTRIBUTING.md) while contributing.
+- [] Have you followed the [Contribution Guidelines](https://github.com/ALPHAVIO/BlogSite/blob/master/CONTRIBUTING.md) while contributing.
-- [] I've checked there aren't other open [Pull Requests](https://github.com/ALPHAVIO/BlogSite/pulls) for the same update/change?
+- [] Have you checked there aren't other open [Pull Requests](https://github.com/ALPHAVIO/BlogSite/pulls) for the same update/change?
-- [] I've made corresponding changes to the documentation?
+- [] Have you made corresponding changes to the documentation?
-- [] My submission doesn't break any existing feature.
+- [] Your submission doesn't break any existing feature.
-- [] I've tested this code locally before submission?
+- [] Have you tested the code before submission?

 ## Screenshots or Video:
-*Add a screenshot or just write 'not required'*
+Add a screenshot or demo video is appropriate.